spxcem1/networking_stuff/smb_practical/iphone_to_linux/README.md

         ```
         smb://<SMB server IP>/<smb_share>
         ```
 5. The above illustration is the format we'd have to follow if we were to connect to our SMB server via our Iphone.
-In this case my server would obviously have a different IP so make sure you know your server's IP, the smb user and the share.
+In this case my server would obviously have a different IP so make sure you know your server's IP, and the smb share.
      The image below illustrates how I would connect to my SMB server from my Iphone :

      ![gog1](https://github.com/user-attachments/assets/7cac114a-724f-49a5-a8b8-110a8386395d)

 6. Once you're done with that, tap <b>Connect</b>.
-The next screen gives us the connection to "connect as" since I didn't set up a guest user for samba, we'll be connecting as a <b>Registered User</b>.
+The next screen prompts us for whom we would like  to "connect as" and  since I didn't set up a guest user for samba, we'll be connecting as a <b>Registered User</b>.
 Note that the registered user is your current         user you used to set-up the smb server on your linux machine.
-Below is how I would connect to server :
+Below is how I would connect to my server :

      ![gog2](https://github.com/user-attachments/assets/a76f6fa9-d137-49a9-b212-11c7929a8312)